Andover-Robotics/ays-python-curriculum/.guides/content/Efficiency-of-Elif-6ca1.md

 ![Elif Efficiency](.guides/images/efficiency-elif.png)

 All of the if statements will run, even when the letter grade has been determined.
 The elif statements will stop once one of them is true.
-Use the code visualizers below to see how Python steps through the two programs below.
+You can use the code visualizers below to see how Python steps through the two programs.

 ### Series of If Statements
 ```python